aryachiranjeev/Harmonizing-Geometry-and-Uncertainty-Diffusion-with-Hyperspheres/README.md

 # Harmonizing-Geometry-and-Uncertainty-Diffusion-with-Hyperspheres

-## Effect of using `kappa` scheduler.
+## Table 1: Effect of using `kappa` scheduler.
 Comparative analysis of using the `kappa` scheduler on two datasets for various evaluation metrics
 <table>
   <tr>
     <th></th>